-Besu attempts to maintain connections with static nodes by periodically initiating a connection to any static node that is not connected.
+Besu attempts to maintain connections with static nodes by periodically initiating a connection to any unconnected static node.

 Bootnodes and static nodes are parallel methods for finding peers.
 Depending on your use case, you can use only bootnodes, only static nodes, or both bootnodes and statics nodes.
-For example, you run multiple nodes on MainNet (discovery via bootnode) but want to ensure your nodes are always connected (using static nodes).
+For example, you run multiple nodes on MainNet (discovery using bootnodes), but want to ensure your nodes are always connected (using static nodes).

 Configure static nodes

 Runtime modifications of static nodes are not persisted between runs.
 The

 file is not updated by the

 Nodes not in the list of the static nodes are not prevented from connecting.
 To prevent nodes from connecting, use Permissioning.

 If the added peer does not appear in the peer list (returned by

 enode URL is correct, the node is running, and the

 node is listening for TCP connections on the endpoint.